 Dogs don’t need anything too large as they will fill the remaining space up with their body warmth but try and keep their bed at least three inches from the floor as they can lose body heat when too close to the ground.
 Include something such as a blanket for them to snuggle into.
 Pet safe warming beds or heating elements are also an option.

 Make sure your dog is well groomed during the cold period.
 Make sure their coat is properly groomed and if you need to bathe them, make sure the coat is properly dry before you expose them to the cold again.
 Dogs can also suffer from dry skin during winter (just like us humans!) so consider adding a skin or coat supplement to their food if you notice it.
+Take a look at our guide for more information on taking care of your dog's coat through the seasons.

 Got a Senior Dog?